 Students whose financial aid award exceeds their charges will have the credit balance returned to them after disbursements are made.
 Students can authorize the University to deposit credit balances directly into a designated bank account by enrolling in Direct Deposit through SIS Student Self-Service.

-For detailed instructions on Direct Deposit, visit Enrolling in Direct Deposit (pdf).
+For detailed instructions on Direct Deposit, please read: Enrolling in Direct Deposit (pdf).

 Financial aid awards are offered based on the information available at the time of the award.
 Students are expected to maintain eligibility throughout the year.
 Failure to meet federal, state or institutional eligibility criteria may result in adjustment or cancellation of awards.